Analysis | What we know about the timeline of the White House coronavirus cluster — and what we don’t

-Given that, tracing the outbreak of coronavirus cases apparently linked to the White House — an outbreak which has now spread to nearly three dozen people — would have been difficult under the best conditions.
+Given that, tracing the outbreak of coronavirus cases apparently linked to the White House — an outbreak that has now spread to nearly three dozen people — would have been difficult under the best conditions.
 That the White House doesn’t appear to be particularly eager to aid in that effort simply introduces another layer of difficulty, obscuring the public’s ability to understand how President Trump and his team contracted the virus and where it may have spread.

 Let’s therefore walk through what we do know.